KVeitch/palette-picker-back-end/README.md

     </th>
     <th>
       <code>{
-    "error": "There is a not player with an id of 1000" }</code>
+    "error": "There is not a project with an id of 1000" }</code>
     </th>
   </tr>